banderson623/banderson623.github.com/projects/gilbert-school-board.md

 I work on internet ads.
 I build them.
 You might actually hate me.
 Don't worry, my job is to make them less annoying and more delightful.

 Actually building [internet advertisements](http://www.voxmedia.com/vox-advertising) for a [large publisher](http://www.voxmedia.com/who-we-are) requires pragmatic compromises: what will the editorial team think, how will our readers respond, will our [big advertisers](http://www.voxmedia.com/vox-advertising#sponsorships) be happy, our we meeting our quarterly financial numbers, are the ads preforming well on handheld devices, … ?
-There are a myriad of conflicting goals – understand them all and building systems to accomplish them is a lot of work.
+There are a myriad of conflicting goals – understand them and building systems to accomplish them is difficult.
 This is what I do every day.
 I feel like this is quite similar to all the individual interests, goals and ideals that all of our families bring to the district. **I want to keep our district great, improve what we can, and preserve the caring-spirit that is the bedrock of our district**

 ## And, "Who Are You?"

 <img src="/images/projects/gilbert/pirates.jpg" class="centered can_shrink" alt="Me and my family dressing up" width="800px"/>